D1G1T4L3CH0/nginx-sitemanager/README.md

 # 🚀 NGINX - Site Manager

 This script simplifies the process of managing NGINX sites by providing a command-line interface for common operations such as enabling/disabling, listing, and editing site configurations.
+This script was designed for Ubuntu.
+If you want to modify it to make it work for other flavors as well, feel free.

 ## 🛠️ Usage